keijiro/StandardGeometryShader/README.md

 - No lightmap support
 - No shadowmask support
 - No motion vectors support
+- No GPU instancing support
+- It hasn't been tested with XR.

 It's not impossible to add these features to the shader, that might be pretty troublesome though.